julianlam/feps/fep/fe34/fep-fe34.md

 - `Add` and `Remove` activities, and objects indicated by their `target` property are expected to have the same owner.
 - `Announce` and `Like` activities don't modify objects indicated by their `object` property, therefore their owners can be different.

+Servers MUST ensure that activities published by a client do not represent unauthorized actions.
+This includes activities embedded within other activities and objects.

 ### Access control

+The intended audience of an object is specified using the following properties: `to`, `cc`, `bto`, `bcc` and `audience`.

-When a protected object is retrieved, the server MUST verify that the `GET` request contains an [HTTP signature][HttpSig] created using a key whose owner belongs to object's intended audience.
+An object addressed to `https://www.w3.org/ns/activitystreams#Public` can be retrieved by anyone.
+When an object is not addressed to public, the server MUST verify that the `GET` request contains an [HTTP signature][HttpSig] created using a key whose owner belongs to the object's intended audience.

 The server MAY require a signature even if the object is public.
 In that case, the request can be signed with a key owned by a [server actor][HttpSig-ServerActor].

 Servers that implement [proxyUrl] endpoint MUST ensure that access to objects is restricted to actors that belong to intended audiences of these objects.

+> [!NOTE]
+> Some servers always require signed requests in an attempt to limit access to public objects.
+However, this measure is often ineffective and can be circumvented by using a different domain name to serve the public key.

 ### Ownership transfer